mcandre/hello-thrift/README.md

 Feel free to use your host computer instead of Vagrant, installing the dependency packages manually, treating `vagrant$` as your computer's terminal prompt.
 Note, however, that the dependency package names may vary between package mangers.
 E.g. [Apt](https://wiki.debian.org/Apt) `thrift-compiler` = [Homebrew](http://brew.sh/) `thrift` = [Chocolatey](http://chocolatey.org/) `thrift`.

-## Examine Thrift project structures
+## Thrift project organization

-We start by looking at the source code and project structure.
+We start by looking at the overall project organization.

 ```
 vagrant$ tree src/